 I am fortunate that since establishing my own private practice, I have had sufficient awareness of the looming challenge of ALCL.
 As such, I have never used textured Allergan implants in any form in my own consultant practise.

-Having said that, we are here to help.
+We are here to help.
 For any woman with new onset swelling of the breast after previous cosmetic breast augmentation, seek assistance promptly.
 If you have concerns, either contact us directly or via your GP.